Failure and Recovery Testing

 Solutions:

-- Use --remove-node-selectors flag to allow rescheduling
+- Use --remove-node-selector flag to allow rescheduling

 - Verify other nodes have sufficient resources